 - Hold yourself in this position for 3-5 seconds.
 You should feel as if your muscles are lifting up because of tightening.

 - Release the muscles and relax your body.

 A strong core can support the pelvic muscles and improve your pelvic health.
 Research shows that standing up core exercises may be better for women who have been diagnosed with a diastasis recti.
 Squats engage one of the largest muscles in your body.
 They can help you with strength improvement.
 While performing squats, you must ensure to stay firm and tighten your belly.

-An important part of this is functional core training which includes how to breathe, what area to tighten and release during which pet of the exercise.
-We recommend you see your pelvic floor physiotherapist learn the correct form of exercise.
+An important part of this is functional core training which includes how to breathe, and what area to tighten and release during which pet of the exercise.
+We recommend you see your pelvic floor physiotherapist to learn the correct form of exercise.

 Technique to perform Squats:

-- Keep your body in a standing position with your feet hip width apart.
+- Keep your body in a standing position with your feet hip-width apart.